 This is a common question in gifts and there are almost as many answers as there are facets--because there are a lot of different taxes.
 First, if there were back real estate taxes owed on the house--State, County, Town, City, Village, School, etc., those taxes always have to be paid or the local...Read more »

 In most states including New York there is no "Code Requirement" or legal regulation which requires that playground rubber safety surfaces be repaired or replaced on any particular schedule.
-These systems, often described as head injury fall attenuation systems, are to be kept in a good state of...Read more »
+These systems, often described as head injury fall attenuation systems, are to be kept in a good...Read more »